daylight55/terraform-gcp-example/README.md

 # Terraform GCP Examples

-Firstly, we will build CloudSQL on a Private subnet and connected from GCE with Cloud SQL Auth Proxy.
+Firstly, we will build CloudSQL and Cloud SQL Auth Proxy, DB Client instance.

 ## 1. CloudSQL on PrivateSubnet connected from GCE with Cloud SQL Auth Proxy